 Furthermore, early career academics are not trained for a career in industry.
 As a result, there are more PhD students, postdocs and researchers on the market with similar academic CV profiles looking for their first job outside the university.
 Many academically trained researchers feel frustrated when they realize that the world outside academia is not what they expected.
 They feel misunderstood and their self-confidence decreases during the job hunting process.
 Therefore, many researchers prefer to remain at universities as postdocs, since this is the career pathway they are familiar and comfortable with instead of taking step out into the unknown.

-Academically trained professionals must learn what they can contribute to industry and society, as well as how to present and market their skills and competences.
+Academically trained professionals must learn what they can contribute to industry, as well as how to present and market their skills and competences.

 Examples of skills that academically trained researchers need to develop are

 - to design an industrial CV/a CV adapted to industry (involving hard, soft and transferable skill training)

 - to develop on-line presence (branding) using social media platforms such as LinkedIn, Facebook, Twitter, Instagram, Vimeo, Youtube, WordPress etc.